Dave Morgan (racing driver)

-David Rowland John Morgan (7 August 1944 in Cranmore, Somerset – 6 November 2018 in Leatherhead, Surrey) was a British racing driver from England.
+David Rowland John Morgan (7 August 1944 – 6 November 2018) was a British racing driver from England.
 He participated in one Formula One World Championship Grand Prix, the 1975 British Grand Prix in which, like several others, he crashed during a storm in the closing laps.
 He was classified 18th and thus scored no championship points.

 Driving career

 Prior to his single grand prix entry, Morgan raced a Mini in the mid-1960s, and soon moved on to Formula Three.
 He incurred a 12-month ban for dangerous driving at the end of 1970, after a last corner collision with James Hunt at Crystal Palace, but was subsequently allowed to progress to Formula Atlantic in 1971.
 This was followed by two seasons in Formula Two, then a return to Formula Atlantic.
 After his one Grand Prix, he retired from racing until returning in the British Saloon Car Championship in 1980–1981, driving a Mitsubishi Colt Lancer.
 Morgan also later worked as an engineer to Eric van de Poele, in both Formula One and Formula 3000.

 He died on 6 November 2018, following a stroke.